University College Birmingham hosted Midlands Chefs' Forum Launch!

 The Chefs’ Forum launched its Birmingham & Midlands Chapter at University College Birmingham on the 20th February 2017.
 Roux Scholar 2016, Harry Guy, Michelin-starred, Simpsons Restaurant Head Chef, Nathan Eades and Masterchef Professionals finalist Mark Stinchcombe with his wife, Sue Stinchcombe, joint Head Chefs at Eckington Manor (Pershore) all worked with the UCB students to produce a magnificent banquet for the top chefs who attended.

-This event signified a huge event in the Birmingham Hospitality industry, a bringing-together of the very best professionals in the business to inspire and enthuse the next generation of chefs and hospitality professionals at what has been described by Marco Pierre White as the “Ferrari of catering colleges!”
+This event signified a huge event in the Birmingham Hospitality industry, a bringing-together of the very best professionals in the business to inspire and enthuse the next generation of chefs and hospitality professionals at what has been described by Gordon Ramsey as the “Ferrari of catering colleges!”
 The college of food has benefited through annual refurbishment and upgrades to ensure that it remains a state of the art facility.

 The Brasserie Restaurant at the University proved the perfect venue for the very first Chefs’ Forum event – A fund raising lunch in aid of industry charity, Hospitality Action.